-You could also use rice milk for desserts, soups, and sauces because of the thinness.
-However, its thinness makes it the wrong choice when it comes to savory dishes since you could easily overpower your food with the sweetness of the milk.
+Rice milk is also good for desserts, soups, and sauces because of the thinness.
+However, its thinness makes it the wrong choice when it comes to savory dishes since you can easily overpower your food with the sweetness of the milk.

 You cannot use rice milk for baking either because it’s too thin.